English

 Spelling –

-We follow the ‘Twinkl’ spelling scheme.
+We follow the ‘Twinkl’ spelling scheme in KS1 with a focus on spelling patterns and common exception words.
 Spelling is taught discretely once a week with regular sessions for spelling practice timetabled throughout the week.
 Spelling menus are sent home each half term to support children and parents/carers with practising spelling at home.
-Spelling workshops for parents will be delivered this term to offer further support.
+Spelling workshops for parents are delivered each year to offer further support.
+We have a two-week spelling cycle in KS2; structured to include teacher led activities, the exploration of etymology and build on children’s prior knowledge acquired through phonetic knowledge.
+The cycle also denotes the use of ‘spaced retrieval’ in order to ensure the spellings are embedded to long term memory by testing outside of the two-week cycle.
+Many patterns are revisited throughout Key Stage 2.

 Whole school events –

-National Poetry Day, World Book Day, Library visits
+National Poetry Day, Non-fiction November, World Book Week (incorporating World Book Day), Library visits

 Impact